cheonhyangzhang/paper-gmail/README.md

 * Email attachments do not show up yet.

 ## Browsers
+Please use Chrome for this web app.
-It should work on Chrome, FireFox and Safari, haven't tested on IE.
+Polymer is working in FireFox and Safari, but layout and UI is a little weird.
+Haven't done any test on IE.

 ## Demo
 The stable version is hosted in [Google's App Engine](https://gmail-polymer.appspot.com/).